-Nintendo has made it very easy to expand the internal storage on the Switch super easy with microSD cards, but that removable storage offers a secondary benefit.
+Nintendo made expanding the internal storage on the Switch super easy with microSD cards, but that removable storage offers a secondary benefit.
 As soon as a card is inserted, things like screenshots are immediately saved to the new storage instead of the internal system memory.
 That means those of us who don't want to post screenshots immediately to Facebook or Twitter can quickly grab screenshots and other files from the Switch and move them elsewhere by removing the card.
-If you're going to quickly swap microSD cards back and forth on the Nintendo Switch, it's important to know there's a right way and a wrong way to do this.
+If you're going to quickly swap microSD cards back and forth on the Switch, it's important to know there's both a right way and a wrong way to do it.
 Here's the right way.

 Cards for the occasion

 Depending on what you need that microSD card for, there are a few things you can do before removing it.
 If, for example, you want to format the card so it can be immediately swapped from one device to another for use, your Switch has a function to format your microSD card in the Nintendo Switch.

 How to safely remove a microSD card from your Nintendo Switch